R-Lum/rxylib/README.md

 devtools::install_github("R-Lum/rxylib@master")
 ```

-To install a developer build other than ‘master’, replace the term
+To install a developer build other than `'master'`, replace the term
-‘master’ in the codeline by the name of the wanted developer build.
+`'master'` in the code line by the name of the wanted developer build.

-## Releated projects
+## Related projects

   - [rxylibShiny](https://github.com/JohannesFriedrich/rxylibShiny)